A Healthy Plant-Based Diet Associated With Reduced Stroke Risk: Studies | ExBulletin

 The researchers divided the participants into five groups based on the quality of their diet, specifically the high quantity of vegetable foods, without excluding all animal foods.

-For example, the best person energy Plant-based diets was on average 12 servings energy Plant-based foods such as leafy vegetables, fruits, whole grains, beans, and vegetable oils compare to the lowest quality diets, which average 7.5 servings per day.
+For example, those who have the healthiest plant-based diet will have healthier plants such as leafy vegetables, fruits, whole grains, beans, and vegetable oils compared to those who have the lowest quality diet.
+On average, I was consuming 12 servings of base foods per day. , Average daily 7.5 servings.

-When it gets less energy For plant-based foods such as refined grains and vegetables with high glycemic indices such as corn and potatoes, the healthiest diet averaged three meals a day, but with the lowest quality diet.
-The person who was there was 6.5 meals.
+For health-prone vegetable foods such as refined grains and vegetables with high glycemic indices such as corn and potatoes, the healthiest diet averaged three meals a day, but 6 It was half a meal.
+With the lowest quality diet.

 For meat and dairy products, the healthiest diet group averaged 3.5 servings per day, while the lowest quality diet group served 6 per day.

-Looking at the types of stroke, people in the group that ate the most healthy foods showed about 8 percent compared to those who ate the least. under Risk of ischemic stroke.
+Looking at the types of stroke, people in the group that ate the most healthy plant foods showed an approximately 8% lower risk of ischemic stroke compared to those who ate the least.

 Researchers have found that there is no difference in the risk of hemorrhagic stroke.
 Researchers also found no association between vegetarian diet and stroke risk, albeit in a small number of cases.